MTTEvalPETS2015/mtt-evaluation-pets2015/CompareMTT.md

 > - Modified include/library path in compileOGM.m so that binaryInference.cxx can be compiled properly

 4. Ground truth

 If ground truth available, the code will automatically produce evaluated results using the same matrics as in their paper
+> - resurrect the c++ visualisation program I've written over 3 years ago

 4. Evaluation metrics